valch85/docker/wordpress-ansible/README.md

 # wordpress-ansible

-ansible playbook that install and coppy all nessesary files to bring up Wordpress blog in Docker on Ubuntu 16.04 host.
+ansible playbook that install and copy all nessesary files to bring up Wordpress blog in Docker on Ubuntu 16.04 host.

 Pre-requests
 ------------